MAbdillahi444/Designated-Car-Parks/documentation templates/docs/implementation.md

 # Implementation

 ## Introduction
 This chapter introduces how this software is implemented.
-Implementation contains all details which are required to make the system operational.
+Implementation contains all the details which are required to make the system operational.
 We have also discussed the development, tools and technologies to implement the system.

 ## Project Structure
 Tools and Technologies